andromedarabbit/awesome-alfred-workflows/README.md

 # Awesome Alfred Workflows [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated collection of awesome Alfred 3 workflows.
+A curated collection of awesome Alfred 3 workflows and snippets

 This is being written by the guidelines from [awesome](https://github.com/sindresorhus/awesome).
 However, there might be some misguided contents even with our best effort since we are new in this **Awesome** movement and still learning.